 The Green Initiative was started in January 2020 by Global Experiences and was expanded in January 2021 to encompass all of AIFS Abroad.

 We are passionate about building environmental education into all our programs, exposing participants to best practices in host countries and providing incentives and tools to help reduce each participant’s environmental footprint.
+Assisting us with our education reach are our social media channels.
+Please take a moment to read our sustainability-related blogs.

 We are auditing all our organizational activities to reduce our environmental footprint, including dramatically reducing paper use, introducing new ways to share information at student and industry fairs and conferences, examining office practices and focusing on energy usage overall.